 We originally installed a Village Marine Tec Little Wonder Modular 200 water maker but have since replaced most of that system with components from other manufacturers.
 We have no need to go ashore for water and use all we want, even washing the boat down after a passage.

 Our dinghy is an AB 10.6VL rigid inflatable with a Nissan 9.8HP two-stroke outboard.
 Having a good sturdy dinghy and a reliable easy to start outboard are critical to domestic tranquility.
 It is especially important that all crew can start and run the dinghy.
-Quick dry rides to/from shore make a lot of difference out here.
+Quick, dry rides to/from shore make a lot of difference out here.

 For AC power aboard we use an 1800 watt inverter capable of powering any of our AC devices.
-To reduce battery consumption and generator load while heating water, we replaced the 1500 watt heater element with a 750 watt replacement.
+To reduce battery consumption and generator load while heating water, we replaced the 1500 watt heater element with a 750 watt element.
 It takes about 35 minutes to heat up water so that we both can enjoy a warm shower.

 There were also upgrades that we felt were nice to have, improving long term livability on the boat.
 Most all of the upgrades that we made to the boat will be explained in more detail in the “Projects” section of this web site.